jeffrey125/login_territory/README.md

 - My answers for the Techexam.

+**Bug**

+- [Fast-refresh problem in tailwindcss](https://github.com/vercel/next.js/issues/43396#issuecomment-1405218446) - Discared tailwindcss since it has a problem in next.js v13

 **Notes**

 - I'm using PNPM as my package manager if you are using other package managers please remove my `pnpm-lock.yaml` also change the pre-commit hook to your desired package manager.
 Now you can install and run the project again on your desired package manager.